baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/session/randomize_page_groups.md

 so that the administrator knows the order in which the pages were presented for any observer and can cross-reference the displayed order with the original master quiz file Pages.

+See also [RandomizedPageGroupIndices](../../results.md#randomizedpagegroupindices) for a description on how to force the Pages of a quiz to be displayed in a specific order.

 ## Setup